dortania/OpenCore-Install-Guide/extras/gpu-patches.md

 This section is for users running "true" 300 series motherboards( B360, B365, H310, H370, Z390) who are having issues setting up their iGPU as a display out.

-So to get started I'll assume you've already done basic framebuffer patches in your config from the [Coffeelake portion of the guide](../config.plist/coffee-lake.md), it should look something like this:
+So to get started I'll assume you've already done basic framebuffer patches in your config from the [Coffee Lake portion of the guide](../config.plist/coffee-lake.md), it should look something like this:

 ![](/images/extras/gpu-patches-md/prereq.png)